NathanHarrington/dotfiles/README.md

 ## Install pyenv for managing python versions:
 dnf install zlib-devel bzip2 bzip2-devel readline-devel sqlite sqlite-devel xz xz-devel libffi-devel findutils curl https://pyenv.run | bash
+# Ignore the install in bash steps here, you'll do it below in the .bashrc copy

 # Make sure to install pipenv with pip, not with dnf
 # as main user:
 pip install pipenv

 ### Miscellaneous configuration:
 cd ~/projects/dotfiles